If you are a member of the game, please subscribe to this thread so you get updates from it.

 Law to Chaos has to do with regards to authority.
 If you prefer a structured system with a clearly defined hierarchy, Lawful.
 If you are ungovernable and hate being told what to do, Chaotic.

 Good to Evil has to do with your compunctions towards killing.
 If you resolve your conflicts non-lethally, Good.
-If you resolve you tend to kill 'em all and let the gods sort 'em out: Evil.
+If you tend to kill 'em all and let the gods sort 'em out: Evil.
 You can be a good person and have an evil alignment, if you tend to kill tyrants, monsters, abusers, etc. And you can be an evil person and have a good alignment if you take pleasure in tormenting (torture) and subjugating (enslaving) your vanquished enemies... especially if you do this to kind people.
 This goes both ways.
 A monster can have an evil alignment, meaning they tend to kill invaders and unknown threats to their lair, but actually be kind and loving to those they know and trust.

 Ok everyone!
 That's all the major stuff from v1 that I noticed needed to be brought over.
 Please read it over and let me know if I forgot anything that needs to be added.